The Best 9mm Glocks

 Other features include a generous beavertail incorporated into the frame to guard against slide bite, an aggressive grip texture, and a perfectly placed magazine release.
 The small size of the pistol does mean that the magazine capacity is compensated, fitting 6-round magazines.
 Therefore, more reloads will be required.

-If you want a compact but high-quality Glock for personal defense, the G43 Gen3 is the best Glock 9mm pistol for you.
+If you want a compact but high-quality Glock for personal defense, the G43 is the best pistol for conceal carry.
 It’s a great choice for those who value concealed carry over magazine capacity, but like the G26, those with larger hands may not find a comfy grip on such a small pistol like this.

 - The smallest Glock on the market